22 Las Vegas Hotels Without Resort Fees (2023 List of Resorts)

-When I’m looking for a Vegas hotel, I don’t want to pay resort fees.
-Or parking fees, for that matter.
+When I’m looking for a Vegas hotel, I don’t want to pay resort fees—or parking fees, for that matter.
 I want to use my money to have fun!
 So I’ve done some research and made a list of the 22 hotels in Las Vegas without resort fees.

 What is a Las Vegas Resort Fee?

-None of the hotels in the table below charge resort fees, so when you book a room, the price you see is the price you can expect when settling your bill upon checkout.
+None of the hotels in the table charge resort fees, so when you book a room, the price you see is the price you can expect when settling your bill upon checkout.

-Hotels in Las Vegas Without Resort Fees | Hotel Star Rating | Free Parking | Free wifi |
+No Resort Fee Properties | Hotel Star Rating | Free Parking | Free wifi |

 ---|---|---|---|